How to Get Started Writing a Book Proposal

 While a novel (especially by a first-time author) or a children's book typically need to be completely written before they are sold, most non-fiction books (ex. how-to, self-help, the exploration of a non-fiction topic, etc.) do not.
 If you have a non-fiction book idea within your topic of expertise, you don’t need to write the book in its entirety before finding a literary agent.
 Instead, you write the book proposal.

-How Does a Book Proposal Sell My Book?
+How a Book Proposal Can Sell a Book

 A book proposal serves as a brief but in-depth overview of your book idea, your approach to the topic, the book's organization and flow, and a sample of the writing.
 It also provides an overview of you as a potential author, with a focus on your expertise and qualifications to write the book you are proposing and your author platform within the marketplace for the book.